Diabetes Recipes:

 6 Baking Powder Biscuits

-There is a lot to be said about bedside manner when it comes to delivering the abrupt news to a patient, "You have diabetes".
+There is a lot to be said about bedside manner when it comes to delivering the abrupt news to a patient, “You have diabetes”.
 It is that snapshot moment in the life of every diabetic, that we all remember.
-After all, there's no really cool way of giving or receiving such life altering information.
+After all, there’s no really cool way of giving or receiving such life-altering information.

 What happens after that initial stun gun blast, reveals a new pathway, a new way of being a player in the world, a new take on life in general.
 And because we are all unique specimens, we all have our own original twist and slant of how to stop worrying and learn to live with diabetes.
-For some it's incorporating it into a lifestyle without being a beast or burden, but rather an ally to help one do better and sharpen focus on the world around them.
+For some, it’s incorporating it into a lifestyle without being a beast of burden, but rather an ally to help one do better and sharpen focus on the world around them.
 Some decide to pay it no mind.
 But this, inevitably, turns out to be a temporary situation.
-Some are overwhelmed and wind up serving every whim of diabetes, while ignoring the broader spectrum life offers.
-The trick, to any of you in the "newly diagnosed" crowd who are here now, is to come to the negotiation table equipped with perception, good attitude and balance.
+Some are overwhelmed and wind up serving every whim of diabetes while ignoring the broader spectrum life offers.
+The trick, to any of you in the “newly diagnosed” crowd who are here now, is to come to the negotiation table equipped with perception, good attitude, and balance.

 One factor to understand is that when diabetes settles into a person's life, it presents a manifesto of its rules and regulations.
 Reach an agreement with these and the two of you should more or less get along for the long haul.
 It's sort of a "you scratch my back and I'll scratch yours" kind of thing.
 This all sounds good, but on a logical and practical note, how does one manage life, balancing diabetes on their shoulders, every day and night.

 For newcomers in the diabetes community, it can easily become daunting.
-Must you empty out the pantry and cupboards and stock up on boxes and cans of everything "sugar free?
-In a word NO. Here's where I may be able to help out a little.
+Must you empty out the pantry and cupboards and stock up on boxes and cans of everything “sugar-free?
+In a word NO. Here’s where I may be able to help out a little.
 My own diabetes has encouraged me to seek out, learn and practice a healthy lifestyle of great meals, fun exercise and support of family and friends.
 I have learned to use my big mouth to try to make other diabetics aware of how to live a rewarding lifestyle, despite the disciplines of diabetes.
-Whenever I give talks or cooking demonstrations, a large portion of attendees have recently been diagnosed.
+Whenever I give talks or cooking demonstrations, a large portion of attendees has recently been diagnosed.
 They come for answers, solutions, recipes.
 I try to feed them a menu of tasty reality sandwiches.

-Well, now that I've brought it up, let's talk a little about sugar and what used to be called "Sugar Diabetes".
+Well, now that I’ve brought it up, let’s talk a little about sugar and what used to be called “Sugar Diabetes”.
 When a patient was diagnosed with diabetes, sugar was dissolved from their vocabulary and evaporated off the food allowance list.
 It was a blatant, forceful no-no. It was said that sugar was unsafe for diabetics to eat.
 But lucky for us, through the persistence of research and developments in the science of nutrition, we have learned that simple sugar in not the enemy it was once perceived to be.
-In fact it can have a place in the diabetic diet, if one so chooses.
+In fact, it can have a place in the diabetic diet if one so chooses.
 We now know that sugar is processed in much the same way as other starches, such as rice or potatoes and that it is the total grams of carbohydrate that raise blood sugar, not the type.
 The body processes sugars and starches to make glucose for fuel for energy.
 Some nutritionists believe that is why we have an innate craving for sugar.
-It's best to speak with your diabetes educator or nutritionist, to understand where sugar is appropriate in your diet, since we are all unique cases.
+It’s best to speak with your diabetes educator or nutritionist, to understand where sugar is appropriate in your diet since we are all unique cases.
 Sugar comes by many names and styles.
-The general breakdown is caloric and non caloric sweeteners.
+The general breakdown is caloric and non-caloric sweeteners.

 Sucrose = table sugar, cane sugar, raw sugar, brown (molasses) sugar, confectioner's sugar.